-Today we sit down for an interview with cozy mystery author Mary Ellen Hughes.
+Today we sit down to chat with cozy mystery author Zaida Alfaro.
 Learn more about her and her books at her website.

 When did you realize you wanted to write novels?